dbabbitt/share/README.md

 ## 🛠️ Usage

-Here’s how you can use the `NotebookUtilities` class in your Jupyter Notebook:
+Here’s how you can use the `NotebookUtilities` class in your Jupyter notebook:

 1. Import the `NotebookUtilities` class:
    ```python